Mahender-Bollam/animal-park/README.md

 ## Features

 - The animal feature gives the basic idea of common traits of all animals.
-The Dog feature gives the behavior or traits that specifically beong to Dog along with common traits.
+- The Dog feature gives the behavior or traits that specifically beong to Dog along with common traits.
+- The Cat feature gives the behavior or traits that specifically beong to Cat along with common traits.

 ## Tech Stack